iferdel/sensor-data-streaming-pubsub/README.md

 > [!IMPORTANT]
 > These services are dependant of other software such as the message broker, a database that would handle timeseries data with ease, a log aggregation system with an observability collector and a visualization tool to real-time monitoring.

-The project is designed to be deployed using **GitOps** on a **Kubernetes** cluster within my [homelab](https://github.com/iferdel/homelab), ensuring availability and horizontal scaling.
-For example, to handle increased sensor sampling rates or the addition of more sensors (simulated by replicating the simulation service).
-While I'm **not a fan of self-hosted databases** and would prefer a full cloud solution, an exception is made here for practicality.
-Meanwhile, the command-line tool is designed to be installed locally by users with access to the cluster under a specific role.

 <details>
 <summary><strong>:mag: Key Architectural Points</strong></summary>